 Well, I get angry at least.
 Sometimes I’m following along on my outline and I get to an episode that just really gets my goat.
-So, I just go on ahead and write my “Who the fuck do these fuckers think they fucking are?” draft to get it out of my system.
+So I just go on ahead and write my “Who the fuck do these fuckers think they fucking are?” draft to get it out of my system.
 I don’t even go back and read most of these drafts (most of them are handwritten and mostly illegible anyway.)

 I use anger as a defense.
 If I’m angry, then I don’t have to feel anything else.
-After I get the fuckitedy-fuck-fuck-fuckers draft out of the way I can peak under that blanket of anger to see what emotions are really there.
+After I get the fuckitedy-fuck-fuck-fuckers draft out of the way I can peek under that blanket of anger to see what emotions are really there.
 Insecurity.
 Shame.
 Loneliness.
 That’s what I need to write about because that’s what’s real.